superfly/docs/blueprints/resilient-apps-multiple-machines.html.md

 fly machine run <image> --standby-for <machine-id>
 ```

-## Benefits and cost of multiple Machines
+## Benefits and costs of multiple Machines

 **Resiliency:** Your app won't fail when a single host fails because another Machine will start up to take over app requests or tasks.